Rainyan/action-sp-cvar-docs/README.md

 ```
 where `N` is the [latest major tag](https://github.com/Rainyan/action-sp-cvar-docs/tags).

-The action will accept all of the optional arguments for the underlying [*document.py*](document.py) Python script (replace dashes with underlines for multi-word arguments) as input parameters:
+The action will accept all of the optional arguments for the underlying [*document.py*](document.py) script as input parameters.
+For any multi-word arguments, replace any dashes with underlines for the input parameters.
 ```
 usage: document.py [-h] [-C CODE_PATTERNS] [-D DOC_PATTERNS] [-H HEADER_PATTERNS] [--dry-run] [--encoding ENCODING] [--format-filename FORMAT_FILENAME] [--format-cvarname FORMAT_CVARNAME]
                    [--format-cvarprop FORMAT_CVARPROP]